epfl-ada/ada-2023-project-shinebrightlikeadamon/README.md

 ## Milestones 🗿

-### 1. Data Processing
-First we want to adjust our box office revenue and budget data for inflation.
-Secondly we want to combine actor popularity and their awards to understand their impact on ratings.

-### 2.
-Certainly!
-Here's a continuation and completion of your milestone plan for your data story project, aligned with the research questions and methods you've outlined:

-### Milestones 🗿

 ### 1. Data Processing and Preparation
 - **Task 1.1:** Adjust box office revenue and budget data for inflation to ensure temporal accuracy and comparability.
 - **Task 1.2:** Integrate datasets to include actor popularity metrics and their awards history, focusing on their potential influence on movie ratings.